- Designed For

 Ask us about Corporate Training.
 We can customize this program to fit your organization's specific needs.

 OSU Professional and Continuing Education is pleased to partner with OSU College of Public Health and Human Sciences and Eastern Oregon Coordinated Care Organization (EOCCO) to offer an innovative new online Community Health Worker (CHW) training.
-Offered through a new multi-year partnership, this course is specifically designed to support progress in public health outcomes for Eastern Oregonians and provide meaningful new career pathways for health care staff serving in the region.
+Offered through a new multi-year partnership, this course is specifically designed to support progress in public health outcomes and provide meaningful new career pathways for health care staff serving in the region.

 To receive more information when registration opens, please select the Request More Information button to the right-hand side of this page.